Craving Spicy Food? Here’s Why Your Body is Asking for Heat

 Here is why:

 Endorphins are naturally occurring substances in your body.
-Other substance addictions, such as to alcohol and caffeine, introduce foreign chemicals into your body that your body comes to crave.
+Other substance addictions, such as alcohol and caffeine, introduce foreign chemicals into your body that your body comes to crave.

-Plus, if you stop eating spicy food you won’t suffer withdrawals like you would with an alcohol addiction.
+Plus, if you stop eating spicy food, you won’t suffer withdrawals like you would with an alcohol addiction.

 Spicy food and addiction similarities